 When prospective free agents once walked into the Lakers’ facility, the visuals spoke for themselves.

-The Lakers’ 16 NBA championships in Jeanie Buss’ office sit outside of a window overseeing the practice facility, reinforcing what drives the franchise.
+The Lakers’ 10 of their 16 NBA championships in Jeanie Buss’ office sit outside of a window overseeing the practice facility, reinforcing what drives the franchise.
 The Lakers’ championship banners and retired jerseys hang on the walls of the practice court, showing the opportunity and pressure to follow along the strong lineage of NBA greats.
 Outside of the Lakers’ headquarters stood the rest of the city of Los Angeles with beautiful beaches, Hollywood marketing opportunities and perfect climate provides the perfect backdrop on what becomes available as a Laker.

 But the times have changed.
 The Lakers are coming off their worst season in L.A. franchise history.
 A new labor deal constructed three years ago has both ensured harsher penalties for high-spending teams and a more competitive landscape.
 As much as the Lakers’ brand remains global, such prospective free agents have reached their own brands in that stratosphere even without playing in a big market.